4d/docs/docs/FormEditor/macros.md

 *	Add / delete / modify forms, form objects as well as their properties
 *	Modify project files (update, delete)

+Macros code supports [class functions](Concepts/classes.md) and [form object properties in JSON](FormObjects/properties_Reference.md) to let you define any custom feature in the Form editor.

 Macros can been defined for the host project or for components within the project.

-Macros code supports [class functions](Concepts/classes.md) and [form object properties in JSON](FormObjects/properties_Reference.md) to let you define any custom feature in the Form editor.
+Usually, you will create a macro and install it within the components you use for development.

-When called, a macro overrides any previously specified behaviors, including when the form is executed (e.g. entry order).
+When called, a macro overrides any previously specified behaviors.

 ## Hands-on example

-In this very short example, you'll see how to create and call a macro that adds a "Hello World!" alert button in the top left corner of your form.
+In this short example, you'll see how to create and call a macro that adds a "Hello World!" alert button in the top left corner of your form.

-1. In the `FormMacros.json` file within the `Project/Sources` folder, you write:
+1. In a `formMacros.json` file within the `Sources` folder of your project, you write:

 ```
 {